Rudraksha: Chemical composition

+Bioelectrical properties

+It is evident that a bead of Rudraksha (Elaeocarpus ganitrus) possesses mild electrical signals which can be directly measured using a simple multimeter device.

-Types of rudraksha stones
+Types of rudraksha beads

-Rudraksha stones are described as having a number of facets or "faces" (mukhi) which are separated by a line or cleft along the stone.
-Stones typically have between 1 and 21 faces, although most have between 4 and 6 faces.
-Those with a single face are the rarest.
+Rudraksha beads are described as having a number of facets or "faces" (mukha/mukhi) which are separated by a line or cleft along the bead.
+Typically, these beads possess between 1 and 21 faces, although instances of rudrakshas with up to 26–27 faces have been reported, albeit rarely.
+Those with a single face (ekamukha) are the rarest.
+A rudraskha with eleven faces is worn by renunciants, those who are married wear a two-faced bead and a five-faced bead is representative of Hanuman.
+Similarly different faces of rudrakshas are related with different deities and planets astrologically such as 2 faces associated with Moon, 3 faces with Mars, 4 faces with Mercury, 5 faces with Jupiter, 7 faces with Saturn and so on.
 Rudrakshas from Nepal are between 20 and 35 mm and those from Indonesia are between 5 and 25 mm.
-Rudraksha stones are most often brown, although white, red, yellow, or black stones may also be found.
+Rudraksha beads are most often brown, although white, red, yellow, or black bead may also be found.

 Many types of stone are described.
-Gauri shankar are two stones which are naturally conjoined.
-Sawar are gauri shankar in which one of the conjoined stones has just one face.
-Ganesha are stones which have a trunk-like protrusion on their bodies.
-Trijuti are three stones which are naturally conjoined.
-Other rare types include veda (4 conjoined sawars) and dwaita (2 conjoined sawars).
+A savar is a type of rudraksha bead that is naturally conjoined, or attached to another bead.
+Gauri Shankar refers to two beads which are naturally conjoined.
+Ganesha refers to beads which have a trunk-like protrusion on their bodies.
+Trijuti refers to three beads that are naturally conjoined.
+Other rare types include veda (4 conjoined savars) and dvaita (2 conjoined savars).

 Uses

 Religious uses in Indian-origin religions

+The rudraksha is sacred to and popularly worn by devotees of Shiva.

-Rudraksha stones may be strung together as beads on a garland (mala) which can be worn around the neck.
+Rudraksha beads may be strung together as beads on a garland (mala) which can be worn around the neck.
 The beads are commonly strung on silk, or on a black or red cotton thread.
 Less often, jewellers use copper, silver or gold wires.
 The rudraksha beads may be damaged if strung too tightly.
-The Devi-Bhagavata Purana describes the preparation of rudraksha garlands.
+The Devi Bhagavata Purana describes the preparation of rudraksha garlands.

 Hindus often use rudraksha garlands aids to prayer and meditation, and to sanctify the mind, body, and soul, much as Christians use prayer beads and rosaries to count repetitions of prayer.
 There is a long tradition of wearing 108 rudraksha beads in India, particularly within Shaivism, due to their association with Shiva, who wears rudraksha garlands.
 Most garlands contain 108 beads plus one because as 108 is considered sacred and a suitable number of times to recite a short mantra.
-The extra bead, which is called the "Meru", bindu, or "guru bead", helps mark the beginning and end of a cycle of 108 and has symbolic value as a 'principle' bead.
+The number 108 is sacred in many spiritual traditions, symbolising the universe’s completeness.
+The extra bead, which is called the "meru", bindu, or "guru bead", helps mark the beginning and end of a cycle of 108 and has symbolic value as a 'principle' bead.
 Rudraksha garlands usually contain beads in combinations 27+1, 54+1, or 108+1.
 The mantra Om Namah Shivaya, associated with Shiva, is often chosen for repetitions (japa) using rudraksha beads.